List of Historic Sites of Japan (Gifu)

 This list is of the Historic Sites of Japan located within the Prefecture of Gifu.

 National Historic Sites

-As of 17 June 2022, twenty-eight Sites have been designated as being of national significance; the Nakasendō spans the prefectural borders with Nagano.
+As of 27 January 2025, thirty-two Sites have been designated as being of national significance; the Nakasendō spans the prefectural borders with Nagano.

 Prefectural Historic Sites

-As of 1 May 2021, one hundred and fifty-six Sites have been designated as being of prefectural importance.
+As of 9 February 2024, one hundred and fifty-five Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2021, a further eight hundred and eighty-four Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further eight hundred and sixty-six Sites have been designated as being of municipal importance.